Frequently Asked Questions

 Where is Space to Emerge held?

-I am interested in being a part of the Space to Emerge team and join you on a Working Ticket.
-How does this work?
+I am interested in being a part of the Space to Emerge team - how do the working tickets operate?

 How do I find my way to the event?